 Remembrance Sunday services in Welwyn Hatfield

-Remembrance Sunday will be commemorated by special services held in Hatfield, Welwyn Garden City and Welwyn village on Sunday 10 November.
+Remembrance Sunday will be commemorated by special services held in Hatfield, Welwyn Garden City, and Welwyn village on Sunday 13 November.

-The Mayor of Welwyn Hatfield, Councillor Roger Trigg, accompanied by Welwyn Hatfield Borough Council Corporate Director, Nick Long, will be attending a service at the War Memorial, Howardsgate, Welwyn Garden City at 10.50am.
+The Mayor of Welwyn Hatfield, Councillor Barbara Fitzsimon, accompanied by Welwyn Hatfield Borough Council Executive Director (Place), Chris Barnes, and Service Director (Resident and Neighbourhood), Sue McDaid, will be attending a service at the War Memorial, Howardsgate, Welwyn Garden City at 10.50am.

-The parade to the War Memorial will start from The Campus Roundabout at 10.35am.
-Representatives from all the services, ex-servicemen and women and youth organisations will be in attendance.
-The parade - arranged by the Royal British Legion - will be accompanied by the Hitchin Sea Cadet Band, and the Welwyn Garden City Band will play at the service.
+The parade to the War Memorial will start from The Campus roundabout at 10.30am.
+Representatives from all the services, ex-servicemen and women and youth organisations will be in attendance and the Welwyn Garden City Band will play at the service.

 In Welwyn, the wreath laying will take place at the war memorial at 10.50am and will be followed by a parade to Mary's Church for a short Service of Remembrance.
-The ceremony will be attended by Welwyn Hatfield Borough Council Leader, Councillor Tony Kingsbury and Welwyn Hatfield Borough Council Corporate Director, Ka Ng.
+The ceremony will be attended by Welwyn Hatfield Borough Council Leader, Councillor Tony Kingsbury and Welwyn Hatfield Borough Council Chief Executive, Ka Ng.